Advanced Usage

 Retrieving existing payment methods

-You can also configure the web component to retrieve existing payment methods for a customer but you'll need to provide the web component with a customer client secret.
-This is a token generated by calling our Create Customer Client Secret endpoint with your backend service and providing that token to your web page at render time.
+You can also configure the web component to retrieve existing payment methods for a customer, but you'll need to provide the web component with a customer client secret.
+This is a token generated by calling our Create Customer Client Secret endpoint from your backend service and providing the obtained token to your web page at render time.

 <shipping-insurance